-What is it?
+What is diverticular disease?

-The colon (or large Intestine) can develop small pouches, which bulge outward through the colon's muscular wall (see diagram below).
-These pouches develop in areas where blood vessels are entering the muscular wall, which is a weaker spot that allows these pouches to form.
+The colon (or large intestine) can develop small pouches.
+These pouches bulge outward through the colon's muscular wall.
+They develop in areas where blood vessels are entering the muscular wall.
+This area is a weaker spot that allows these pouches to form.